-Notice of the First Meeting of the Board of Review
+Notice of Meeting to Adjourn Board of Review to Later Date

 The Board of Review consists of citizens appointed by the Mayor and Alderman.
 The Board of Review is responsible for correcting any assessment errors.
 It conducts its hearings in a manner similar to a court.

 The Board of Review hearing dates are dependent on when the assessment roll is completed and the number of appeals brought to the Board.

 You may wish to consider the following as you prepare for your hearing:

 All evidence must be given as sworn oral testimony.
 You or your agent must attend the hearing if you wish your evidence to be considered.
 You should be prepared to explain to the Board what you think your property is worth and why.

 You must present evidence to support your estimate of market value.
 This evidence must be either:

 A recent sale of your property, if any.
 Bring written proof, such as a Closing Statement or Real Estate Transfer Return to substantiate the date and amount of the sale.

 Recent sales of similar properties in your neighborhood, if any.
 Bring written proof substantiating the amount and date of sale.